cedricyeeky/orbital_NUShopLah-/README.md

 Key features:

-1. Login and Authentication Page, secured using NUSNET ID and Password (Including dealing with Forgot Password)
+1. Login and Authentication Page, secured using Email and Password
 2. Home page.
 We envision our home page to encompass the following features:
     - List of participating brands/retails for users to select and view rewards (indicative of points for voucher exchange) + seasonal promotions offered
     - User points balance
 3. Vouchers and Rewards Page.
 Ability to view both current vouchers purchased as well as past used vouchers.
 Current voucher purchased would have a validity period (expiry date).
-4. Personal QR code/Barcode that is unique to each user to credit the points to each user’s account upon transaction.
+4. Personal QR code that is unique to each user to credit the points to each user’s account upon transaction.
 5. Account Page
     - Name
     - Membership Tier Status (Note: The Membership tier status is calculated using the user’s points earned within a particular period; not their points balance at any particular time)